tayllan/awesome-algorithms/README.md

 * [The Art of Computer Programming](http://www-cs-faculty.stanford.edu/~uno/taocp.html) - The Book.
 * [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/books/structure-and-interpretation-computer-programs-second-edition)
 * [Algorithms and Data Structures in Action](https://www.manning.com/books/algorithms-and-data-structures-in-action) - A different and a great way to introduce algorithms and data structures that can be used at work.
+* [Algorithmic Puzzles](https://www.amazon.com/Algorithmic-Puzzles-Anany-Levitin/dp/0199740445) - A very accessible illustration of algorithms in forms of puzzles.
+No programming experience is required!

 ## Cheat Sheets
 * [The Technical Interview Cheat Sheet](https://gist.github.com/TSiege/cbb0507082bb18ff7e4b)